karolmajek/hadoop-mapreduce-python-example/README.md

-# hadoop-mapreduce-python-example
+# Hadoop MapReduce Python Example
-Map Reduce example for Hadoop in Python based on Udacity: Intro to Hadoop and MapReduce
+Map Reduce example for Hadoop in Python based on [Udacity: Intro to Hadoop and MapReduce](https://www.udacity.com/course/intro-to-hadoop-and-mapreduce--ud617)